Why Do Some People Invest Only In Singapore Blue-Chip Stocks?

 While the returns of the global portfolio were superior to the Singapore portfolio in the data shown, it is important to note that this might not always be the case.
 In any given year, it is impossible to know whether the Singapore stock market will deliver higher or lower returns than the U.S., European, or other Asian stock markets.
 However, keeping in mind that there are limitations in drawing conclusions from snapshots of time periods, the data shown above is suggestive that over the long term, one could obtain better returns from a global stock portfolio than a Singapore-only portfolio.
 At the very least, when you invest in thousands of companies, many of which are much bigger than Singapore’s biggest companies, produce greater revenues and have access to much larger domestic and global markets, your odds of having a positive investment experience can only be better.

 As noted earlier, there is nothing wrong with just investing in Singapore’s blue-chip stocks per se.
 They are generally well-run companies with good management in place.
 However, if I can get a higher return per unit of risk from investing in global stocks, well, that’s just the kind of free lunch I love to have.

-This is an original article written by Sean Cheng, Former Portfolio Manager at Providend, Singapore’s Fee-only Wealth Advisory Firm.
+This is an original article written by Sean Cheng, Portfolio Manager at Providend, Singapore’s Fee-only Wealth Advisory Firm.
 In USD, as of December 31, 2015.
 Market cap data is free-float adjusted from Bloomberg securities data.
 While the Straits Times Index (STI) is more widely known, I decided to use the MSCI Singapore Index as I was able to retrieve a much longer track record where dividends were included in the total returns.
 Moreover, within the top ten constituents of each index, the STI included Hong Kong companies such as Jardine Matheson and Hong Kong Land, whereas the MSCI Singapore Index did not.
 For the purposes of this article, the MSCI Singapore Index would, therefore, be more suitable.